QuestGraves/Thoughtful/README.md

 This project is inspired by Behavior Driven Development / Test Driven Development so the design is minimal and roughly as follows:

-  Starting as a bottom navigation 3 main fragment with a Home, Contact Choser and Selection results page (1-2 more for a login and maybe another Search Results Fragment) with ViewModels.the idea is to be as modular as possible.
+  Starting as a bottom navigation 3 main fragment with a Home, Contact Chooser and Selection results page (1-2 more for a login and maybe another Search Results Fragment) with ViewModels.the idea is to be as modular as possible.
 Navigation graph, this is a good tool to help visualize workflow and help guage User Experience.
 It also makes it easy to be modular and add/remove Fragments.
 Regarding UX and design, I think BDD can really shine here if used in a creative way.